-With the adoption of the 1998 Declaration and its follow-up, the ILO has embarked upon fundamental labor rights advocacy.
+With the adoption of the 1998 Declaration and its follow-up, the ILO embarked upon fundamental Labor rights advocacy.
 This includes two strategies.
-One front is the campaign with the member states for universal ratification of ILO fundamental labor conventions, by far a recognizable success if measured by the steady growth in the number of treaty ratifications.
-On the other front, the ILO initiated dialogues on the possible integration of labor standards with IFIs whose work has a significant labor ramification.4 A growing international recognition of fundamental labor rights was observed in the late 1990s and the beginning of the new millennia.
-The inter-agency cooperation between the ILO and IFIs, despite their continued difference of approaches to labor, has been further deepened after the 2008 economic crisis.5
+One front is the campaign with the member states for universal ratification of ILO fundamental Labor conventions, by far a recognizable success if measured by the steady growth in the number of treaty ratifications.
+On the other front, the ILO initiated dialogues on the possible integration of Labor standards with IFIs whose work has a significant Labor ramification.
+A growing international recognition of fundamental Labor rights was observed in the late 1990s and the beginning of the new millennium.
+The inter-agency cooperation between the ILO and IFIs, despite their continued difference of approaches to Labor, was further deepened after the 2008 economic crisis.

-The entrance of labor standards into the work of IFIs has important implications for the labor governance at global level and for the function and identity of IFIs as well.
-The incorporation of labor standards into the policy documents of IFIs may contribute to the development of a set of autonomous IFI labor standards.
-These standards are transnational in nature, whose enactment and enforcement are largely self-standing.
-They are useful supplements, as well as powerful competitors, to the international labor conventions and to the existing procedures and mechanisms of enforcement.
-They open new paths of global labor governance.
-Meanwhile, increasing engagement of labor protection and other social policy is also quietly transforming the philosophy, culture and structure of IFIs.
+The entry of Labor standards into the work of IFIs has important implications for Labor governance at global level and for the function and identity of IFIs as well.
+The incorporation of Labor standards into the policy documents of IFIs may contribute to the development of a set of autonomous IFI Labor standards.
+These standards are transnational in nature.
+Their enactment and enforcement are largely self-standing.
+They are useful supplements, as well as strong competitors, to the international Labor conventions and to the existing procedures and mechanisms of enforcement.
+They open new paths of global Labor governance.
+Meanwhile, increasing engagement with Labor protection and other social policy is also quietly transforming the philosophy, culture and structure of IFIs.
 In committing to environmental protection and social justice, the IFIs have moved away from their role of financial instrumentality and are reconfiguring themselves into public authorities of global governance.
 Such a reconceptualization brings new intellectual tools and normative frameworks to interpret and regulate the role of IFIs in global governance.